-Our two neighbour countries on both sides, Sweden and Germany, have traditionally been among the countries in Europe receiving a unproportionate share of refugees, and they still do it.
+Our two neighbour countries on both sides, Sweden and Germany, have over decades been among the countries in Europe receiving an unproportionate share of refugees, and they still do it.
 Every time 1 asylum seeker arrives in Denmark, 6 arrive in Germany and 6 in Sweden, per capita.
 This makes it even more remarkable that Denmark is now at the bottom.
-The fact that United Kingdom receives even fewer is due to the physical position of the country, making it hard to enter.

 The picture below is an illustration of 'the refugee crisis'.
 In 2016 the largest number of residence pemots to refugees were given since 1995, and these 4 countries were among the ones who granted most per capita.
 Still a very limited amount of people, seen in proportion.
 Imagine that this is a large, Danish public school with 1,000 pupils.
 You come and tell the headmaster that this year, and maybe next year too, 1-2 new pupils will arrive.
 They will need a little extra help with the language and getting settled.
 Do you think the headmaster would start talking about a threat to the future and the culture of the school, and decide a total stop for new pupils on indefinite time?

 REFUGEES GRANTED ASYLUM PER 1,000 INHABITANTS 2016, 4 countries

 The number of asylum seekers in Denmark has followed the tendency in Europe as a whole, nonregarding shifting governemnts and policies, as you see form the graphic below.
 The sudden drop seen in new arrivals to Denmark happened in December 2015 and was a direct consequence of the Swedish border control.
 Shortly after, there was drop for all of Europe, following the EU-Turkey deal and the intensified control of the outer borders.
 However, the numbers for Denmark has remained very low compared to the rest of EU, even after the border control to Sweden was loosened up.
 This is probably due to a combination of the bad image that Denmark has built up and the fact that many choose to stay in France or Germany now in stead f continuing towards Sweden.